jonathantree/Water_Quality_Analysis/README.md

    - Only the top weighted ethnic and race diversity indeces were chosen because redunancy of a correlated feature is unnecesary and does not affect the accuracy of the model.
    - Outlier detection and filtering on the Sum_Contaminant feature was done as a Inter-quartile Range method (see code blocks below for more detail).
    - Features were then scaled using scikitlearn `StandardScalar`
-   - The model is saved using `pickle`.
+   - The models are saved using `pickle`.
 This model can then be loaded in to our Dash app for active prediction of newly scraped data from user input of a zip code.
-   - The model is currently being evaluated using new test data from Arkansas.
+   - The models were used to make predictions on the new test data from Arkansas (see the [script](/Machine_Learning/Binary_Classification/New_Predictions.ipynb) for details).
+This test data recieved all low-priority predictions from both the Easy Ensemble Classifier and the Balanced Random Forrest model.
+This is due to the fact that the feature (Sum_ContaminantFactor) was not at high enough levels for any of the counties with similar levels of ethinic and race indices, so the models predicted low-priority.
+   - Example from the new test data: A county had a `Sum_ContaminantFactor` > 5000 yet a `Simpson_Ethnic_DI` < 0.15.
+These parameters alone are enough to trigger a low-priority prediction form tehse models.
-6. Dashboard Construction:
+7. Dashboard Construction:
    - The dashboard we are using to host this project is a Plotly Dash App
    - The app is hosted on Heroku
    - A link to our dashboard is at the top of this README and is also here: [link](www.link.com)